 Campus Security will enforce these regulations.
 Violators of these regulations will be subject to disciplinary action.

 1. All motor vehicles parked on campus by students, faculty or staff (full- and part-time, day or evening students) must be registered with campus security and the appropriate hang tag displayed from the rear view mirror.
 Motorcycle decals should be mounted on the front left fork.
 Failure to register your vehicle and properly display your College hang tag will result in the ticketing and/or towing of your vehicle (at owner’s expense).
-Find the application here.
+Find the parking pass application here.

 2. Unregistered vehicles driven on a temporary basis must be registered upon arrival with security.
 Security will issue the appropriate permit and/or a temporary pass to park in the proper area.
 Students, faculty, and staff driving an unregistered vehicle may not park in the visitor’s spaces.